Entrepreneurship for Kids™

 Developing social skills as a resource for the entrepreneur

-John Russell, President, Harley Davidson: "The more you engage with customers the clearer things become and the easier it is to determine what you should be doing."
+John Russell, President, Harley Davidson: "The more you engage with customers, the clearer things become and the easier it is to determine what you should be doing."

-Social skills help the entrepreneur to succeed.
+Social skills are essential for an entrepreneur to succeed.

 We are, by nature, social beings.
-Hence social skills can help us in life.
+Hence, social skills can help us in life.

 The socialization process begins at an early age, with the assistance of the child's environment, and those social skills can be developed in different ways.

-Initiate Relationships With Friends and Acquaintances
+Initiate Relationships with Friends and Acquaintances

 The entrepreneur: